Jtechent/OptimProject/README.md

 1. Open a terminal.
-2. Navigate to project directory.
+2. Navigate to project directory/dist.
 3. Enter the command ` python -m SimpleHTTPServer`.
 The command will print a message of the form `Serving HTTP on 0.0.0.0 port [some port number]`.
 The project can be viewed in a web browser by navigating to http://0.0.0.0:port_number/index.min.html.
 4. If you wish to be able to access the project over the web:
     1. Repeat steps one and two.